 Register for a VSP.COM Member Account and get instant access to your personal benefit information.
 Check out your coverage, find a doctor, see past visits and more.CREATE AN ACCOUNT

 Migraine sufferers will tell you: unless you’ve had one, you just don’t understand.
 It’s the kind of pain that can bring a grown man to his knees in an instant and have a mom hiding under the covers to avoid light.

 Over 25 million Americans are chronic migraine victims.
 And, 70% are adult women – count such well-knowns as Loretta Lynn, Whoopie Goldberg and Carly Simon among them.

-Migraine pain may be a thing of some lore, but you might be surprised about the vision problems it can cause.
+You might be surprised about the vision problems a migraine can cause.
 A lot of the time, migraine sets off temporary light flashes, known as auras, or short-lived vision loss.

 That discomfort – or downright agony – is reason enough to visit your family doctor.
-If you think you or someone you care about is suffering from migraine, that check is important to nail down a treatment plan – and also rule out more serious conditions.
-But, for the vision end of the migraine ordeal, the best help is from an eyecare doctor.
+But, for the vision end of the migraine ordeal, the best help is from an eye care doctor.
 He or she can offer more specialized care and information, says Dr. Amos.

 “Because most eye doctors have a great deal of experience with the visual aspects of migraine,” he says, “they often can give a patient custom-tailored advice about vision issues related to this disorder.”

 The auras mentioned above are one version, where streaks of light and sparkles invade the eyes anywhere from 10-30 minutes.
 Another is ocular migraine – a temporary loss of vision in one eye.
 It can happen at any point during a migraine cycle.